5 Best Places to See and Photograph Wildlife in Glacier Park

 With over 70 species of mammals and 276 species of birds, wildlife in Glacier National Park is as enticing as floating glaciers atop the mountains.
 Ready to find it out for yourself.
-Then let’s stop at these 5 places where you can see and photograph the rich wildlife of Glacier.
+Then let’s stop at these 5 places where you can see and photograph the rich wildlife family of Glacier.

 Places to see and photograph wildlife in Glacier - Roads and Destinations.